godaddy-wordpress/wc-plugins-snippets/readme.md

 ## Issues and Contributions

-If you notice a snippet is outdated, please submit an issue so we can update it, or we welcome pull requests :smile_cat:
+If you notice a snippet is outdated, we welcome pull requests for updates :smile_cat:

 We also welcome new snippets!
 Please first check to see if a similar snippet exists, then submit a PR adding your snippet to the appropriate plugin folder(s), and ensure the name of the file is descriptive of what the snippet does.
 Including a brief description at the top snippet file is also helpful.